jamii/jamii.github.com/_posts/2017-12-11-psychology-vs-the-graphics-pipeline.md

 I [configured an experiment](https://gist.github.com/jamii/e3a96a0dcdb739c4c2104a1e6e216348) with image exposures ranging from 10ms to 100ms, followed by a mask until the user presses a key and then a 50ms pause between key-press and the next image.
 I recorded the experiment running on an [IPS](https://en.wikipedia.org/wiki/IPS_panel) monitor with a [240fps camera](https://www.slashgear.com/nexus-6p-240fps-video-camera-test-impressive-most-impressive-19410533/), because that's what I had to hand.

-First thing to note is that the image doesn't appear and disappear sharply - instead it fades in and fades out:
+First thing to note is that the image doesn't appear and disappear sharply - instead it fades in and fades out.

 ![](/img/firefox1.gif)